dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 one provides a convenient basis by which we compare not only heroes, pariahs and demagogues, but ourselves and each other.

-- I've revealed (nothing). everything always would have been revealed at the end
-  - ![awokened a slumbering monster]
+The truth is, the individual that I am has revealed almost nothing that was always preordained to be revealed at the end.

 What does the illuminati do to people they detest?
 They freeze them in carbonite, so to speak.
 If you actually manage to make waves, you